PRNicovich/NPROT.2016.166/README.md

 Each can generate new SMLM data for illustration.
 Data generated with GenerateNatProtData.m.
 Option in code to share datasets by defining previously-saved file for this purpose.

 NatProtFigure.m calls examples of nearest-neighbor, Ripley's K, pair correlation, DBSCAN, Delaunay, and Voronoi clustering analysis all on the same dataset.
 See blocks of this code for examples of implementing each of these analyses.

+DrawNatProtKineticsFigure.m generates single spatial cluster of points which is then simulated as pentamer of underlying points.
+Includes Hidden Markov model simulation of fluorophore kinetics.